TMU-AI/Langchain-Study-Planner-/README.md

 ### Proposed Roadmap

 Good software is achieved through **iterative development** and **incremental feature addition**.
-We suggest the following roadmap to develop the project:
+If you're **not sure where to start**, we suggest the following roadmap to develop the project (but encourage you to pursue your own ideas as often as possible):

 1. **Hello-world LLM call**
     - Set up your API key and run the provided test script